The Golden Gate Bridge rising through Karl the Fog

 The perfect Saturday

 Steal this verbatim.
-Adjust the burrito count to taste.
+Adjust to taste.

 1. 01